abnas7511/Qr-Generator/README.md

 Before running the application, make sure you have Node.js installed on your machine.
 You can download and install Node.js from [https://nodejs.org/](https://nodejs.org/).

+Apologies for the oversight.
+You're absolutely correct.
+Let's include the steps for initializing npm in the directory.

 ## Installation

 1. Clone the repository to your local machine: